openstack-archive/vmtp/doc/source/usage.rst

       --os-dataplane-network <network_name>
                             Internal network name for OpenStack to hold data plane traffic
+      --delete-image-after-run
+                            delete image that are uploaded by VMTP when tests are finished
       --no-env              do not read env variables
       --vnic-type <direct|macvtap|normal>
                             binding vnic type for test VMs